mikiya09/ComSci/data_structure/data_structure.md

 ```
 void UnsortedType::PutItem (ItemType item)
-// Pre: list is not full and item is not in list
-// Post: item is in the list; length has been incremented
 {
     NodeType* location;
-    // create a new node and fill it
+    location = new NodeType;                    // create a new node and fill it
-    location = new NodeType;
     location->info = item;
     location->next = listData;

-    // the new node becomes head of the list
+    listData = location;                        // new node becomes head of the list
-    listData = location;
     length++;                                   // record the length of linked list
 }
 ```
 ```